Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Methodology

+We now outline a cost function based methodology to detect cell divisions.
+The first step will be to seek the most likely parent for each potential pair of children cells.
 Fix two successive synthetic image frames $J$, $J_+$ with short interframe time equal to 1\,minute.
 Their cell sets $B$, $B_+$ have cardinality $N$ and $N_+$, respectively.
-We assume, for ease of presentation, that all cells $b \in B$ still exist in $B_+$, either as whole cells or divided into two children cells (i.e., no cells exit the field of view).
-This implies $N_+ \geq N$, and $\mli{DIV}(B,B_+) = N_+ - N$ is the number $\mli{DIV}$ of cell divisions occurring in the interframe $J \to J_+$.
+For our synthetic image sequences, all cells $b \in B$ still exist in $B_+$---either as whole cells or after dividing into two children cells, and no new cell enters the field of view during the interframe $J \to J_+$.
+This forces $N_+ \geq N$, and implies that the number $\mli{DIV}$ of cell divisions occurring in this interframe verifies $\mli{DIV} = N_+ - N$.
+Each children pair $(b_1,b_2) \in B_+ \times B_+$ is born from a single parent $b \in B$.
+So the set $\mli{trueCH}$ of all such \emph{true children pairs} must then verify